Rate Challenge

 Capital growth — what it is and how to choose

 Capital growth is the average annual change in the property’s value.
-It’s cyclical and differs by suburb and dwelling type.
-For planning, test a conservative range (e.g., 3–5%) and a stretch case (e.g., 6–7%) to see sensitivity.
-Lower growth favours cash-flow discipline; higher growth magnifies equity.
+It is cyclical and differs by suburb, dwelling type and timing.
+For planning, test a conservative case and a stronger case to see how sensitive your equity outcome is.

-Income & tax — how we handle brackets
+Income & tax — how this calculator handles it

 Price & funding — deposit and LMI

-Set the purchase price and your cash deposit.
-The calculator estimates LMI automatically from the base LVR (excluding LMI), with loadings for investment, IO and large loans.
-Choose to capitalise it or pay in cash at settlement.
+Set the purchase price and your deposit or available cash contribution.
+The calculator estimates indicative LMI from base LVR with investment, IO and larger-loan loadings.
+Choose whether to capitalise it or pay it as cash at settlement in the model.

 Interest-only — pros and trade-offs